Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Introduction

-One approach to the dynamic modeling of a soft robotic arm is the \emph{Koopman Operator theory}~\cite{bruder2019modeling, bruder2020data}, a data-driven method relying only on the measurements of the actual robot and dropping the physical simplifying assumptions of other analytical models.
-However, this approach requires intensive data collection to capture the whole dynamics of the robot.
-Other dynamic modeling methods include reduced-order FEM-based models~\cite{katzschmann2019dynamically}, polynomial curvature fitting~\cite{della2019control}, and discrete Cosserat rod models~\cite{till2019real}.
-To achieve an analytic design for model-based controllers, some researchers focused on reducing dimensions to obtain finite-dimensional models for continuum manipulators.
-A well-established reduced-order kinematic model is based on the \emph{Piecewise Constant Curvature} (PCC) approach~\cite{webster2010design}.
-In~\cite{katzschmann2019dynamic, della2018dynamic, della2020model}, the dynamic model of the soft continuum arm is derived based on an approach called \emph{Augmented Rigid Body} formulation, where the motion of the soft robot is approximated with a classic rigid link manipulator.
-The obtained dynamic parameters are then transformed back into a PCC formulation for control.
-A model based on conventional rigid manipulators allows one to use the well-established state-of-the-art tools created for rigid body robots.
-However, as the number of Constant Curvature (CC) segments increases, introducing the auxiliary \emph{rigid states} in the model significantly increases the computational burden in the controller loop.
-The conversion between the rigid link formulation and the soft robot also makes it difficult to derive a closed-form analytical solution for the dynamics of the soft robot.
-As an alternative, the dynamic equations of a soft continuum arm can be derived based on the Lagrangian approach~\cite{falkenhahn2014dynamic, falkenhahn2015model}.
-The Lagrangian approach systematically derives the closed-form dynamic equations in any generalized coordinate system, eliminating the need for using the augmented rigid states in the model.
-Moreover, some controllers (\emph{e.g.}, adaptive control methods) could benefit from the symbolic representation of the dynamics, which can be efficiently derived using this approach.
-However, the existing Lagrangian approach~\cite{falkenhahn2014dynamic, falkenhahn2015model} assumes the center of mass position to be located at the tip of each segment, leading to an inaccurate description of the dynamics, particularly for segments with a large length-to-diameter ratio.
-Thus, previous models tend to suffer from inefficiencies in the computation of the dynamic parameters and oversimplifications of the dynamic model, leading to reduced model accuracy.
+There are several approaches to developing a dynamic model for soft robotic arms.
+For example, a dynamic model can be based on \emph{Koopman Operator theory}~\cite{bruder2019modeling, bruder2020data}, reduced-order finite element models~\cite{katzschmann2019dynamically}, polynomial curvature fitting~\cite{della2019control}, or discrete Cosserat rod models~\cite{till2019real}.
+In~\cite{katzschmann2019dynamic, della2018dynamic, della2020model}, the dynamic model for the soft continuum arms is based on an approach called \emph{Augmented Rigid Body} formulation.
+In this approach, the soft robot's motion is approximated with a classic rigid link manipulator, and then it is transformed back into a \emph{Piecewise Constant Curvature} (PCC) formulation for control.
+However, as the number of Constant Curvature (CC) segments increases, the auxiliary \emph{rigid states} in the model significantly increase the computational burden in the controller loop.
+As an alternative, a dynamic model of a soft continuum arm can be derived from the integral Lagrangian approach~\cite{godage2016dynamics} if we assume that the mass distribution along the arm is continuous.
+This eliminates the need for augmented rigid states in the model.
+However, when this approach is used to model a continuum arm that has multiple sections, computing the dynamic terms in real-time implementation is computationally inefficient.
+To address this issue, the mass of each section can be approximated discretely by lumping it into a single mass point along the arm~\cite{falkenhahn2014dynamic, falkenhahn2015model}.
+However, the lumped-mass models in~\cite{falkenhahn2014dynamic, falkenhahn2015model} assume that the mass of each segment is located at the tip of each segment, and this leads to an inaccurate description of the dynamics, particularly for segments with a high length-to-diameter ratio.
+Thus, previous models tend to suffer from inefficiencies in the computation of the dynamic parameters or model oversimplifications, resulting in poor performance of model-based controllers.